Economy of Namibia: Tourism

+The World Travel and Tourism Council estimated that, in 2008, tourism contributed 14.5% to Namibia's GDP, accounting for 18.2% of all employment.
+The most visited places include the Caprivi Strip, Fish River Canyon, Sossusvlei, the Skeleton Coast Park, Sesriem, Etosha Pan and the coastal towns of Swakopmund, Walvis Bay and Lüderitz.

-Tourism is a major contributor (14.5%) to Namibia's GDP, creating tens of thousands of jobs (18.2% of all employment) directly or indirectly and servicing over a million tourists per annum.
-The country is among the prime destinations in Africa and is known for ecotourism which features Namibia's extensive wildlife.
+The country is among the prime destinations in Africa and is known for ecotourism featuring Namibia's extensive wildlife.
 There are many lodges and reserves to accommodate eco-tourists.

-Sport Hunting is also a large, and growing component of the Namibian economy, accounting for 14% of total tourism in the year 2000, or $19.6 million US dollars, with Namibia boasting numerous species sought after by international sport hunters.
-In addition, extreme sports such as sandboarding, skydiving and 4x4ing have become popular, and many cities have companies that provide tours.
-The most visited places include the Caprivi Strip, Fish River Canyon, Sossusvlei, the Skeleton Coast Park, Sesriem, Etosha Pan and the coastal towns of Swakopmund, Walvis Bay and Lüderitz.
+Sport hunting is also a large and growing component of the Namibian economy, with Namibia boasting numerous species sought after by international sport hunters.
+It accounted for 14% of total tourism in 2000, equivalent to $19.6 million.

+Extreme sports such as sandboarding, skydiving and 4x4ing have become popular, and many cities have companies that provide tours.

-In 2020, it would be estimated that tourism would bring is $26 million Namibian dollars however due to the COVID-19 pandemic, Namibia saw a reduction of almost 90% in tourism.
-In the third quarter of 2021, there was an increase in tourism, however, it is estimated that it will be until 2023 when tourism returns to some kind of normality.
+For 2020, it was projected that tourism would bring N$26 million.
+However, due to the COVID-19 pandemic, Namibia saw a reduction of almost 90% in tourism.
+By 2024, tourism had recovered to 79% of pre-pandemic levels.

+Services

+The service sector contributed 55% of GDP in 2025, with 11.7% coming from wholesale and retail trade, 9% from education, 8.5% from financial and insurance services, and 8.2% from public administration.
+The sector recorded an increase in real value added of 5.2% in 2024 and 4.2% in 2025.

 Labour

 While many Namibians are economically active in one form or another, the bulk of this activity is in the informal sector, primarily subsistence agriculture.
 A large number of Namibians seeking jobs in the formal sector are held back due to a lack of necessary skills or training.
 The government is aggressively pursuing education reform to overcome this problem.

-The country's unemployment rate was 33.4% in 2018, with a labour force of 1,090,153.
-However, Namibia has a high percentage of skilled labour relative to SADC countries and have relatively low unemployment rates for skilled workers.
-To fight high unemployment, particularly amongst the youth, the government approved the introduction of an Internship Tax Incentive Programme aimed at incentivising employers to enroll more interns by providing an additional corporate tax deduction.
-The total financial implication for the Government is estimated at N$126 million.
+The country's unemployment rate was 33.4% in 2018.
+However, compared to other SADC countries, Namibia has a relatively high percentage of skilled labour and low unemployment rates for skilled workers.
+To fight high unemployment, particularly amongst the youth, the government approved a program aimed at incentivising employers to enroll more interns by providing an additional corporate tax deduction.
+The total financial implication for the government is estimated at N$126 million.

+Employment rates in Namibia generally increase with education status.
+A high school education typically ensures greater employment rates than those with no education or those with primary or junior secondary education as their highest achievement.
+Namibians with a university certificate, diploma or degree have a significantly higher employment rate at 76.4%, while postgraduate education holders are most likely to be employed with an employment rate of 83.8% in 2018.
+The table below shows the 2018 Namibia Labour Force Survey employment statistics by education.